-Each Hi-Q connection uses twice the capacity of conventional narrowband on the DECT air interface.
-Due to this fact, four Hi-Q connections (instead of eight) can be established via one DECT base station.
-It is not possible to have DECT XQ audio combined with Hi-Q audio within the same connection.
+Each Wideband Audio G.722 connection uses twice the capacity of conventional narrowband on the DECT air interface.
+Due to this fact, four Wideband Audio G.722 connections (instead of eight) can be established via one DECT base station except for RFP 44 (supports only 2 wideband calls).

+It is not possible to have DECT XQ audio combined with Wideband Audio G.722 within the same connection.

-8.4 NETWORK INFRASTRUCTURE PREREQUISITES
+9.4 NETWORK INFRASTRUCTURE PREREQUISITES